Nat1405/newer-nifty/docs/preparingJSONinput.rst

 ==============================

 For now we're using .json files to provide input to *Nifty*.
-This may not be an optimal solution, mainly because .json files can be difficult to edit by hand.
+This may not be an optimal solution, my main worries being lack of comments in .json files and that .json files can be difficult to edit by hand.

-When you are preparing input files by hand there are a few things you should keep in mind:
+When preparing input files by hand there are a few things you should keep in mind:

 Capitalization of Booleans
 --------------------------